gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 has reached the PROTECTION PENDING state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
-In such case, the CRYPTO chunk handler will receive plain control chunks and CRYPTO chunks from the SCTP Header Handler.
-CRYPTO chunks will be forwarded to the protection engine whilst plain control chunks will be forwarded to SCTP chunk handler.
+In such case, the CRYPTO chunk handler will receive plain control chunks and DATA chunks with Protection Engine PPID from the SCTP Header Handler.
+Those plain control chunks will be forwarded to SCTP chunk handler.
-During PROTECTION PENDING state, plain control chunks and CRYPTO chunks bundled within the same SCTP packet will be handled as protocol error.

 When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive